Who Can Commit Medical Malpractice?

 Contact a Kentucky Medical Malpractice Lawyer

-If you have reason to believe that you have been a victim of medical malpractice and you aren’t sure where to turn, reach out to a qualified Kentucky medical malpractice lawyer at Wilt and Thompson, PLLC, for assistance.
+If you have reason to believe that you have been a victim of medical malpractice and you aren’t sure where to turn, reach out to a qualified Kentucky medical malpractice lawyer at Wilt and Associates, PLLC, for assistance.
 You can give our office a call at 502-253-9110 or fill out the online contact form below when you are ready to schedule your free, no-obligation consultation.